-In the Victorian State election in 1985, something straight out of a bad Hollywood movie went down.
-A tied election, decided by a lucky dip.
+In the Victorian State election in 1985, something straight out of a Hollywood movie occurred: a tied election, decided by a lucky dip.

-John Cain first tried to enter politics in 1957, when he was only 26, to replace his retiring father in the seat of Northcote.
-Amazingly, for the son of such a prominent Labor figure, he was defeated in a tight pre-selection battle.
+John Cain jr first tried to enter politics in 1957, to replace his retiring father in Northcote.
+Surprisingly, for the son of such a prominent figure, he was defeated in a tight pre-selection battle.

-Cain had studied law at Melbourne uni, and sat most of this period out, working as a barrister in private practice.
+Cain had studied law at Melbourne university, after his political defeat he worked as a barrister in private practice.

-He became politically active again in the late 1960s, joining a group of reformers known as ‘The Participants’.
-Supporters of Gough Whitlam, The Participants determined to modernise the Labor Party, and return them to elected office.
+Cain became politically active again in the late 1960s, joining a group of Labor Party reformers known as ‘The Participants’.
+Supporters of Gough Whitlam, The Participants were determined to modernise the party.

-Cain was appointed President of the Victorian Labor Party in 1973, and was elected to the Legislative Assembly in 1976.
+Cain was appointed President of the Victorian branch in 1973, and was elected to the Legislative Assembly in 1976.

-Cain assumed the Labor leadership in 1981, and the following year lead the party to a historic landslide victory; they won 17 seats from the government, and recorded the largest swing to Labor in the state’s history.
+Cain assumed the Labor leadership in 1981, and the following year lead the party to a historic victory; they gained 17 seats, and recorded the largest swing to Labor in the state’s history.

 Cain’s government would be centrist, but reform minded.